Mukhriddin19980901/cifar10/README.md

 # Step - 1 .
  - Downloading model

-First click the buttons *windows+R*  and type *cmd* in box below clone my model from github on the black window
+-First click the buttons *windows+R*  and type *cmd* in box below clone my model from github on the black window

 > C:\>  git clone https://github.com/Mukhriddin19980901/cifar10.git

-write this command on black window.
+-write this command on black window.

 > cd cifar10

 # Step - 2

-you need to upgrade your pip command to create environment
+-you need to upgrade your pip command to create environment

-< python.exe -m pip install --upgrade pip
+> python.exe -m pip install --upgrade pip

-Here you need to install environment module and you can create  your virtual environment(you can give any name)
+-Here you need to install environment module and you can create  your virtual environment(you can give any name)

 > python -m venv pip install --user virtualenv